yamin-shihab/study-notes/grade_7/social_studies.md

 * The loyalist migration was when thousands of refugee loyalists left America to a British colony such as Quebec or Nova Scotia.
 * When the loyalist population in Quebec increased and asked for British-style laws and customs, Canadiens were worried that the changes from the Quebec Act being reversed.
 * Originally, treaties had to be negotiated with First Nations for land, but settlers sometimes didn't.
-* Because of different petitions sent by the loyalists settling in Quebec and Nova Scotia, Britain divided Nova Scotia and made New Brunswick, Cape Breton, and St. John Island.
+* Because of different petitions sent by the loyalists settling in Quebec and Nova Scotia, Britain divided Nova Scotia into additional islands and made New Brunswick, Cape Breton, and St. John Island.
 * Britain also passed the Constitutional Act in 1791.
 It divided Quebec into Upper and Lower Canada, Established British civil and criminal law in Upper Canada, Lower Canada was the Quebec Act but with British criminal law, set aside lands for churches for both Protestants and Catholics, and established officials and a legislative council appointed by Britain in each colony, and an assembly elected by the colonists (Upper and Lower Canada had a "representative government").
 * In a representative government, citizens elect representatives to an assembly and the assembly speaks for citizens.
 It "represents them".
 In 1791, the elected assemblies didn't have the authority to make decisions, and could only advise the British-appointed governors and legislative councils.
 * Upper Canada and Lower Canada's position comes from the geography of the St. Lawrence River.
 Not the cardinal directions.